 - In Ratfist, Mr. Black becomes a cat-man, which gains him eight extra lives, handily explaining why he's alive in the future even though Space Tiki's time portal cut him in half.
 Later, he gets arrested and loses the rest of his lives during an escape attempt.

-- Those Two Bad Guys in RPG World are two werecats that get killed several times during the comic.
+- RPG World: Larry and Earl are werecats that get killed several times during the comic.

 One little, two little, three little angels,